urgrue/java-async-http/README.md

 });
 ```

 The above example reads String responses using `StringHttpResponseHandler`.
-It will automatically read the response encoding and encode the String for you.
+It will automatically determine the response encoding and encode the String for you.

 For raw data, use `HttpResponseHandler` as it returns an array of bytes,